Rototom: Sizes

 Drum company Remo has historically offered rototoms in seven diameters: 6 in, 8 in, 10 in, 12 in, 14 in, 16 in, and 18 in.
 However, as of 2023, Remo only offers rototoms ranging from a 6 to 10 inch diameter as part of a set that includes a mounting rail and stand.
 All other sizes have been discontinued.
 Each one is tunable over an octave's range or more, although the company notes that the practical range is approximately a sixth.
+With the cooperation of REMO, Kikutani Music and Maxtone, Japan Percussion Center are now offering a limited number of rototoms ranging from 8 in to 18 in as exclusive items.

 Applications

 Rototoms can replace more specialized drums such as tenor timpani owing to their clear, pitched nature.
 Jazz, rock and studio performers use rototoms both as a solo voice and as conventional tom-toms; they can be rapidly tuned to produce glissando effects and can be arrayed for a virtual percussion keyboard.
 For concert and marching band programs, rototoms combine rapid tuning with portability and sound quality, working both as concert tom-toms and as practice timpani.
 For stage bands and jazz ensembles, drum kits are fitted out with batter heads.
 When tuned to the mid-range, they have an indefinite pitch with fewer harmonic overtones than conventional tom-toms; tuned to the high range, they produce a sound not unlike timbales.

 Rototoms can assist students in ear training and in developing their timpani techniques and— because of their portability, storability and relatively low cost— are often used by professional performers as practice instruments.
 They are also used as definite-pitched instruments in elementary music programs, such as Orff Schulwerk, where their sound quality, pitch stability and rapid tuning are assets.